 - Unsteady movement and poor balance

-If your loved one was diagnosed with spastic diplegia, or another form of cerebral palsy, through an act of medical malpractice, we encourage you to reach out to the birth injury legal team at Reiter & Walsh ABC Law Centers today.
-Our team of cerebral palsy and birth injury lawyers will hold a free legal consultation with you and determine your legal options.
+If your loved one was diagnosed with spastic diplegia or another form of cerebral palsy due to an act of medical malpractice, we encourage you to reach out to the birth injury attorneys at ABC Law Centers (Reiter & Walsh, P.C.) today.
+Although our office is based near Detroit, Michigan, we serve clients throughout the U.S.

 Free Case Review | Available 24/7 | No Fee Until We Win